-This guide is published to educate dentists and others in the dental community on reporting services that involve soft or hard tissue grafts.
+Developed by the ADA, this guide is published to educate dentists and others in the dental community on reporting services that involve soft or hard tissue grafts.
 At times there can be confusion over when, and how, graft material collection is reported separately from the graft procedure.